gabotronix/underpass/README.md

 _If you're already familiar with Docker, or you just want to install these apps on your existing system, you may do so at your own risk by installing Docker and Docker Compose.
 Refer to the [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) docs for more info._

-_Once you have Docker and Docker Compose installed, clone this repository and run docker-compose.
-For example:_
+_Once you have Docker and Docker Compose installed, clone this repository and run docker-compose:_
 ```
 git clone https://github.com/gabotronix/underpass.git /opt/underpass
 cd /opt/underpass